truenas/middleware/docs/userguide/truenas_system.rst

    configuration database in order to load the current configuration values.
 If your intent is to make configuration changes, rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General` --> Save Config.

-As seen in Figure 5.3a, a *default* boot environment is created when TrueNAS® is installed.
-If you used the initial configuration wizard, a second boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.
-In this example, an update was applied from the
+As seen in Figure 5.3a, two boot environments are created when TrueNAS® is installed.
+The system will boot into the *default* boot environment and users can make their changes and update from this version.
+The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.
+If you used the initial configuration wizard, a third boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.
-*FreeNAS-9.3-Nightlies* train.

 **Figure 5.3a: Viewing Boot Environments**

 |be1b.png|

 .. |be1b.png| image:: images/be1b.png
-    :width: 6.3in
+    :width: 6.2in
-    :height: 4.2in
+    :height: 4.5in

 Each boot environment entry contains the following information: